mm/wswp/README.md

 Private "admin" endpoints used to power the admin panel are authenticated through [Auth0](https://auth0.com/).
 Besides the private endpoints requiring JWT auth, all of the API endpoints are public to consume the index in whatever way you like!

 ## 🔖  Environment Variables

-No matter where you're deploying the project, these environment variables control some of the back-end's behaviour:
+No matter where you're deploying the project, these environment variables control some of the back-end's behaviour. `.env` files are read in automatically if you're developing locally.

 * `FLASK_ENV`: Can be "development" while developing
 * `DATABASE_URL`: The connection string to access your PostgreSQL instance.
 See docs at [SQLAlchemy](https://docs.sqlalchemy.org/en/13/core/engines.html#postgresql) for how to format it.
 This is already taken care of as `${db.DATABASE_URL}` if you're deploying to DigitalOcean via the button

+To add in Sentry logging, add these environment variables:

-* `SENTRY_DSN`: The Sentry [data source name](https://docs.sentry.io/product/sentry-basics/dsn-explainer/), if you'd like to enable logging with Sentry
+* `SENTRY_DSN`: The Sentry [data source name](https://docs.sentry.io/product/sentry-basics/dsn-explainer/)
-* `SENTRY_ENVIRONMENT`: The Sentry [environment](https://docs.sentry.io/product/sentry-basics/environments/), if you'd like to enable logging with Sentry
+* `SENTRY_ENVIRONMENT`: The Sentry [environment](https://docs.sentry.io/product/sentry-basics/environments/)

 If you'd like to test drive the admin functionality (where you can approve/deny submissions), sign up for [Auth0](https://auth0.com) and keep track of your Auth0 domain.
 Create an API and single-page application and make note of the API audience and client ID as these will end up being used for environment variables: